Staying active is important during old age. Many seniors turn to low-impact exercises such as walking and light jogging to stay healthy in old age.

 Did you know that moderate cycling helps burn up to 355 calories over a 30-minute time span?

 Yes, you can burn up to 355 calories per half an hour, depending on your weight and speed.

 Cycling will boost your metabolism and help burn more calories even when you are resting.
 In fact, cycling is a perfect cardio exercise that strengthens your heart and helps build muscle.
 The more calories you burn, the more weight you will lose over time.

 Improves Your Mental Health

 Cycling is a great way for seniors to prevent depression, anxiety, stress, and other mental health issues.
-It impacts the levels of serotonin, phenylethylamine, and dopamine in the brain.
+It impacts the serotonin, phenylethylamine, and dopamine levels in the brain.
 All these hormones are important to help you feel good.

-Seniors who take part in cycling for some time begins to feel good about themselves.
+Seniors who take part in cycling for some time begin to feel good about themselves.
 It helps the seniors relax and build confidence.
 Cycling also supports socializing when done in groups.